 I usually have a a can of mango pulp (from Indian store) at home because it is an easy way to whip up some cool and refreshing smoothie or milk shake for surprise guests or just for us on hot summer afternoons.
 One of those days I stumbled upon RedChillies' banana halwa recipe and was wondering how to prepare mango halwa in the similar method.

-I had a can of mango pulp (from Indian store) and was inspired by RedChillies’ banana halwa to prepare mango halwa.
-I was not sure how it would come out or how it would taste but to my surprise I was able to get perfect pieces and it tasted like the mango bars (aam papad) which we get in India.
-This halwa can be prepared using just two ingredients, mango pulp and very little ghee.
+I was not sure how it would come out or how it would taste but to my surprise I was able to get perfect pieces of mango halwa and it tasted like th mango bars (aam papad) which we get in India.
+This easy mango halwa can be prepared using just two ingredients, mango pulp and very little ghee.
 No need to add extra sugar because the pulp is already very sweet.

 - 2 and 3/4 cups Mango Pulp

 - 1 tablespoon Ghee

 - In a heavy bottom vessel (I used a small pressure cooker) add the ghee and when it is hot add the mango pulp.